 On arrival wines are unloaded on to shelves in a temperature controlled storage facility.
 Wines are organised by style then country so that they are easy to locate.
-At this stage wines are also photographed for our website and App.
+At this stage wines are also photographed for our website.

 Wines are picked from the shelves and put into 'tasting flights' – a group of wines with a similar style and from the same country and region.
 All flights are then put into blind tasting bags and tagged with their unique identifier to keep their true identity concealed.
 The wines are now ready for judging.